iLib-js/ilib-lint/src/config/README.md

         the rules are a superset of all of the rules in the named rule sets.
         If the value is an object, then it is considered to be an on-the-fly unnamed rule set defined directly.
+    -   parsers (Array of String) - explicitly name the parsers to use when parsing this type of file.
+If none are specified, then the linter will use the parser that knows how to parse files with the file name extension of the file being parsed.
+Eg, "js" files will be parsed by the "Javascript" parser.
+The idea behind the parsers array is that in some projects, there are some file types uses a non-standard file name extension and thus none of the parsers knows how to parse it.
+For example, your project might have have some ".jscript" files in it, which are really Javascript, but the linter does not know that yet.
+You would specify the "Javascript" parser in the "jscript" file type to specify how to parse files of that type.
 -   paths (Object) - this maps sets of files to file types.
 The properties in this object are [micromatch](https://github.com/micromatch/micromatch) glob expressions that select a subset of files within the current project.
 The glob expressions